sophiareji-oss/Computational-_astro/README.md

 ### Command-line options

 - `-i, --input`: Input parameter file (required)
-- `-d MODEL, --detect MODEL`: Initialize detection algorithms for exoplanets where MODEL can be rf(Random Forest)/dt(Decision tree)/cnn(convolutional neural network)
+- `-d DETECT, --detect DETECT`: Initialize detection algorithms for exoplanets where DETECT can be rf(Random Forest)/dt(Decision tree)/cnn(convolutional neural network)
-- `-a, --atmosphere`: Atmospheric characterization from input transmission spectrum
+- `-a ATMOSPHERE, --atmosphere ATMOSPHERE`: Atmospheric characterization from input Parameters when ATMOSPHERE is model and retrive the parameters from spectrum when ATMOSPHERE is retrieve
 - `-t, --transit`: Plotting the light curve of the transit

 ### Examples